-When searching USC databases, use terms like: NONPROFITS, NOT-FOR-PROFITS, PHILANTHROPY, CORPORATE GIVING, CORPORATE RESPONSIBILITY, SOCIAL RESPONSIBILITY, SOCIAL CAUSES, FUND RAISING, CHARITIES, DONATIONS, GRANTS, FOUNDATIONS, ENDOWMENTS.
+When searching USC databases, use terms like: NONPROFITS, NOT-FOR-PROFITS, PHILANTHROPY, CORPORATE GIVING, CORPORATE RESPONSIBILITY, SOCIAL RESPONSIBILITY, SOCIAL CAUSES, FUND RAISING, CHARITIES, CHARITABLE FOUNDATIONS, DONATIONS, GRANTS, FOUNDATIONS, ENDOWMENTS.
 Use area of focus to refine results (e.g.: education, conservation, human rights, youth organizations).
 Search on specific entities such as the Bill & Melinda Gates Foundation.

 When available, search NAICs code: